jmanyani/python101/Testing/unittest/readme.md

-#Text Capitalizer - Simple Python Project
+# 📝 Text Capitalizer — Simple Python Project
- Files
-cap.py
-test_cap.py

-#cap.py

-Contains the cap_text(text) function that capitalizes the first letter of each word in a string.
+A beginner-friendly Python project that capitalizes the first letter of each word in a string and tests the function using Python’s built-in `unittest` framework.

-##How it works:
+## 📁 Project Structure

+- `cap.py`
+  Defines the `cap_text()` function to capitalize each word in a given string.

+- `test_cap.py`
+  Contains unit tests for the `cap_text()` function using `unittest`.

+## 🚀 How It Works

--Splits the input string into words.
+1. The input string is split into words.
--Capitalizes the first letter of each word.
+2. Each word's first character is capitalized.
--Joins them back into a string.
+3. The words are rejoined into a single string.

-#test_cap.py

-Unit tests for cap_text() using Python's unittest module.

-##Tests included:

--Single word ("python" → "Python")
--Multiple words ("monty python" → "Monty Python") -Words with apostrophes ("monty python's" → "Monty Python's")
+4. The behavior is tested through different test cases.

+## 🧪 Test Cases

+- Capitalizing a single word.
+- Capitalizing multiple words.
+- Handling words with apostrophes.

-## 📚 Learning Takeaways
+## 📚 Learning Highlights

--String Manipulation – Splitting, modifying, and joining strings.
+- Writing clean, testable Python functions.
+- Performing basic string manipulation.
--Unit Testing – Writing and running tests with unittest.
+- Creating and running unit tests using `unittest`.
--Function Design – Creating reusable and testable functions.